Fiji national cricket team

 The Fiji national cricket team is the men's team that represents Fiji in international cricket.
 Fiji has been an associate member of the International Cricket Council (ICC) since 1965, although the team's history goes back to the late 19th century.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Fiji and other ICC members since 1 January 2019 have been a full T20I.
+Therefore, all Twenty20 matches played between Fiji and other ICC members since 1 January 2019 have the T20I status.

 History

 Early days

 Cricket was introduced to Fiji by European settlers in 1874, and the native population began taking up the game in 1878.
 The governor of Fiji at the time listed introducing cricket to the native Fijians as one of the achievements of his tenure in his memoirs.

 Early tours

 Fiji was playing first-class cricket just 21 years after cricket was introduced to the country, when they toured New Zealand in early 1895.